kodecocodes/swift-algorithm-club/Genetic/README.markdown

 }
 ```

 The above function takes a list of individuals with their calculated fitness.
 Then selects one at random offset by their fitness value.
+The horrible 1,000,000 multiplication and division is to insure precision by calculating decimals. `arc4random` only uses integers so this is required to convert to a precise Double, it's not perfect, but enough for our example.

 ## Mutation